csitstudentsguide/lab-portal/README.md

-# django-blog
-Creating a Django Blog
+# Creating a Lab Portal using Django

 For this project, I am using Ubuntu 22.04 and Python 3.10.
 Current Django version is 5.0.6 and PIP version is 24.0.

+In this project, I am trying to use Django with Gunicorn wsgi server and NGINX proxy server.
+And also authomate the CI CD pipelines using Jenkins.

-* Setting Django environment -
+## Setting Django environment -

     1. Check Python installation with ( python3 --version or python --version ).
     2. Install Python3 PIP module with ( sudo apt install python3-pip ).